homestars/chewy/README.md

 Performs reset exactly the same way as `chewy:reset` does, but only when the index specification (setting or mapping) was changed.

-It works only when index specification is locked in `Chewy::Stash::Specification` index.
+It works only when index specification is locked in `HSChewy::Stash::Specification` index.
 The first run will reset all indexes and lock their specifications.

-See [Chewy::Stash::Specification](lib/chewy/stash.rb) and [Chewy::Index::Specification](lib/chewy/index/specification.rb) for more details.
+See [HSChewy::Stash::Specification](lib/chewy/stash.rb) and [HSChewy::Index::Specification](lib/chewy/index/specification.rb) for more details.

 ```bash